dgerabagi/data-curation-environment/prompt.md

 - **Description:** A structured checklist for the next phase of development, focusing on stabilizing the new SQLite database integration.
 - **Tags:** checklist, planning, database, sqlite

+### A120.
+DCE - Database Maintenance Guide
+- **Description:** A guide for developers on how to maintain, migrate, and debug the SQLite database used by the DCE extension.
+- **Tags:** guide, database, sqlite, maintenance, migration, debugging

+### A121.
+DCE - Master Artifact List Automation Plan
+- **Description:** A plan to automate the maintenance of the Master Artifact List (A0) by programmatically scanning artifact files for metadata tags.
+- **Tags:** plan, automation, documentation, maintenance, a0

 ### A200.
 Cycle Log
 - **Description:** A log of all development cycles for historical reference and context.
 - **Tags:** history, log, development process, cycles